DevTae/TetriStyle/README.md

 <br/>

-This is the tetris game codes using Java language.
+This is the tetris game codes using Java language (with GUI library as like java awt, swing).

 Here are the features in tetris game.